textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![The Account Key and Account Name widgets are populated with values from the Azure storage account.](media/azure-databricks-notebook-widgets-populated.png 'Databricks Notebooks widgets')

-9. At the bottom of the first cell, select the + button to insert a new cell below it.
+9. At the bottom of the **first cell**, select the **+** button to insert a new cell below it.

     ![The Insert new cell button is highlighted at the bottom of the Databricks cell.](media/azure-databricks-insert-new-cell.png 'Insert new cell')

-10. In the new cell, paste the following code that will assign the values you entered into the widgets you created above into variables that will be used throughout the notebook.
+10. In the **new cell**, paste the following code that will assign the values you entered into the widgets you created above into variables that will be used throughout the notebook.

     ```python
     # Get values entered into widgets